pingcap/docs-dm/en/precheck.md

 # Precheck the Upstream MySQL Instance Configurations

 This document introduces the precheck feature provided by DM.
-This feature is used to detect possible errors in the upstream MySQL instance configuration when the data replication task is started.
+This feature is used to detect possible errors in the upstream MySQL instance configuration when the data migration task is started.

 ## Command